nezhelskoy/yii2-highlight/README.md

     ],
 ~~~

-If you need custom cofiguraton of `selector` or `options` properties, like
+Example of custom cofiguraton of `selector` or `options` properties

 ~~~php
     'components' => [